Tuva Mossin

 Projects

-As part of her PhD qualifications, Mossin coordinates of an interdisciplinary exhibition at the University Museum in Bergen, which thematizes the continuous connection between Bergen and Greenland through four hundred years.
-The exhibition, which will open in November 2025, will present a number of objects from Greenland alongside contemporary art and archive material from several of the city's local museums.
+As part of her PhD qualifications, Mossin coordinates an interdisciplinary exhibition at the University Museum in Bergen, which thematizes the connection between Norway and Greenland through 300 years.